wilsonmar/wilsonmar.github.io/shop/index.md

    PROTIP: In the continental U.S., magnetic declination can vary from nearly 20 degrees East in places on the West Coast to nearly 20 degrees west in places on the East Coast.
 A 15 degree error when traveling over a mile puts you a quarter-mile away from your destination at the end of a day hike.
 Currently, <a target="_blank" href="https://maps.ngdc.noaa.gov/viewers/historical_declination/">Magnetic North</a> is roughly north of Hudson Bay in Canada.
 It has moved over 2.5 degrees during the past 22 years and is recently <a target="_blank" href="https://www.ncei.noaa.gov/news/world-magnetic-model-out-cycle-release">moving at a faster rate toward Russia</a>.
    Use the <a target="_blank" href="https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml#declination">use this NOAA website to calculate</a> and <a target="_blank" href="https://www.rei.com/learn/expert-advice/compass-declination.html">learn to use it</a>.

-   Hanging on the outside of my pack:

-   [__] Large <strong>carabiner and straps</strong> to attach the pack so it stays on top the handle of a rolling luggage bag.

-   [__] A <strong>thermometer</strong> for ambient temperature.
-Not really accurate but good to know.
-A laser therometer is useful for use while cooking.
-   Some smart phones have one.

-   [__] Hand sanitizer bottle.

 ### Security features

    Mimizing external pockets also minimizes the number of (TSA approved) locks to secure the pack when I need to.

-   **Easily lockable zippers** make it harder for people standing behind me in line to explore the pockets on my backpack.

    <a name="Bobby"></a>
    Hidden (anti-theft) zippers and <strong>cut-proof</strong> fabric are key features of the [<a target="_blank" href="https://www.xd-design.com/">